Welcome to the Ramily!

 Volunteer Coordinator

-Class of 2026 Representative: Seniors (we have amazing parents already running senior events, but we could use someone as a liaison between them and FOI)
+Class of 2026 Rep: Seniors (we have amazing parents already running senior events, but we could use someone as a liaison between them and FOI)

 Detailed job descriptions available at www.friendsofingraham.org/boardpositions